null

 • Work with your plant's weather preferences.
 Understanding whether you're growing cool-weather or warm-weather plants will help you determine when it's time to start thinking about growing outside.
 For example, veggies like broccoli and kale can tolerate a light frost, while tomatoes and peppers need to be kept indoors until the threat of frost has passed.
 To determine when it's safe to put your plants outside, check your local frost date.
 For either type, if any late-season storms or unpleasant weather is headed your way, hold off until it's passed.

-Give extra TLC to seedlings grown in water.
-Seeds planted in a hydroponic unit like an AeroGarden® seed starting system will sprout faster (bonus!) since they're in an ideal growing environment, with all the water, nutrients, and light they desire.
-But this also means the roots will initially be thinner and weaker than those grown in soil.
-So, you'll want to transfer the seedlings to small pots filled with potting mix as soon as they develop their first set of true leaves.
+• Give extra TLC to seedlings grown in water.
+Seeds planted in a hydroponic unit will sprout faster since they're in a growing environment with all the water, nutrients, and light they desire.
+This also means the roots will initially be thinner and weaker than those grown in soil.
+You'll want to transfer the seedlings to small pots filled with potting mix as soon as they develop their first set of true leaves.
 This will give roots time to toughen up before they head to the Great Outdoors.

 Upgrade Their Space